mwawrzkow/YAGF/README.md

-# WIP: FastOGLib - Fast OpenGL Library
+# WIP: YAGF - Yet Another Graphics Framework

-Fast and scalable library, able to create OpenGL progams on osx/linux/windows machines.
+Fast and scalable library, able to create graphics progams on osx/linux/windows machines.

 # Instalation of Library
 Actually does not provide plug in solution.
 Saying that so it's needed to download all source codes of Lib and dependent libs.